Chapter 8 Core R Functions to Construct SPC Charts

 8.2 TODO

-One obvious shortcoming of this function library is that the functions lack error checking.
-So if you are going to use them in a production environment or for your own SPC package you will need to build that yourself.
-At the least, you need to automatically check that inputs are of the expected types and that the x, y, and n arguments have the same lengths.
-TIP: check the stopifnot() function.
+One obvious shortcoming of this function library is that it lacks error checking.
+If you plan to use these functions in a production environment or as part of your own SPC package, you will need to add this yourself.
+At a minimum, you should check automatically that the inputs are of the expected types and that the x, y, and n arguments have the same lengths.
+As a starting point, see the stopifnot() function.

 8.3 Further up, further in

-We now have a functioning library of R functions that automate most of the steps involved in the construction of SPC charts.
-There is still plenty of room for improvement.
-But this should get you started and – most importantly – give you a deeper understanding of the considerations involved in plotting SPC charts.
+We now have a functioning library of R functions that automates most of the steps involved in constructing SPC charts.
+There is still plenty of room for improvement, but the library should be enough to get you started and, more importantly, to give you a deeper understanding of the considerations involved in plotting SPC charts.

-In the next chapter we will take a quick look at how to use ggplot2() for plotting rather than the plot() function from base R.
+In the next chapter, we take a brief look at how to use ggplot2() for plotting instead of the plot() function from base R.

 R function library